 This manual has been resourced from our own governance experience on, and working with, boards, feedback from the many chairs, members and CEOs we have dealt with, input from our colleagues and other relevant material.

-We especially acknowledge the excellent sources of good practice material in two manuals published by members of the MCH family of boards: Nine Steps to Effective Governance: Building High Performing Organisations (SPARC second edition 2007) and Getting On Board: a governance resource guide for arts organisations (Creative New Zealand, second edition 2003).
+We especially acknowledge the excellent sources of good practice material in two manuals published by members of the MCH family of boards: Nine Steps to Effective Governance: building high performing organisations (SPARC - now Sport NZ) and Getting on Board: a governance resource guide for arts organisations (Creative New Zealand).
 Both these publications were edited by Graeme Nahkies of Boardworks International.

 Access to linked documents may seem to be difficult if they are in PDF form.
 If the document doesn’t open when you have pressed CTRL and clicked, it may be sitting on the baseline of your computer.
 Simply click on the highlighted block and the document will come up.